irobertson/annotation-constraints/README.md

 There is also one constrained annotation included.

-* **@NewInstanceConstructable** requires that the target type have a constructor with no arguments so that it can be constructed via `Class.newInstance()`.
+* **@NewInstanceConstructible** requires that the target type have a constructor with no arguments so that it can be constructed via `Class.newInstance()`.

 ## Adding constraints to existing annotations